 Practical Tips for Parents

 - Safety First: The water in the Hells is 98°C (208°F).
 Always hold hands.
-Most areas are fenced, but keep an eye on curious climbers.
+Most areas are fenced, but watch curious climbers.

 - Bring a Towel: Almost every Hell has a foot bath.
-Bring a small hand towel for each family member so you can dry off easily after a dip.
+Pack a small hand towel per person so you can dry off easily after a dip.

-- Hydration: It gets hot walking around the steam vents, especially in summer.
-Vending machines are available, but bring water for the kids.
+- Hydration: It gets hot around the steam vents, especially in summer.
+Vending machines are common, but bring water for the kids.

 - Stamps: Each Hell has a souvenir rubber stamp.
-Buy a small notebook or use the tour map to collect them—it keeps toddlers motivated to move to the next location.
+Use a small notebook or the tour map to collect them—it keeps toddlers motivated to move on.

 - Shoes: Wear easy-on, easy-off shoes if you plan to use the foot baths.